 When you start your training, you should sign a Training Agreement with your ATO.
-It is your Training Principal's responsibility to make sure that the agreement is signed within 3 months of your start date.
+It is your Training Principal's responsibility to make sure that the agreement is signed within 3 months of your start date, and to register it with ISCA.